 What is the Best Gas for Bad Boy Lawn Mowers?

-Bad Boy offers a full line up of mowers including push mowers, zero turn mowers, stand-on mowers and walk-behind mowers.
-All these mowers use a four-stroke engine style that use unleaded gasoline.
+Bad Boy offers a full lineup of mowers including push mowers, zero-turn mowers, stand-on mowers, and walk-behind mowers.
+All these mowers use a four-stroke engine style that uses unleaded gasoline.

 Some things to keep in mind when purchasing fuel for your Bad Boy lawn mower: